simatt99/portMASTER/Readme.md

 ### Usage:
 1. **Download From GitHub** - Using `git Clone https://github.com/Hopalonger/CutSheetCreator.git`
-2. **Install Dependencies** - This tool requires a few Dependencies to operate these can be installed by running these commands `pip install tabulate`
+2. **Installation** - This tool requires a few Dependencies to operate these can be installed by running these commands `pip install tabulate`, `pip install selenium`.
+Once these Dependencies have been intalled, open `OpenL2MScrape.py` in a text editor and set `User_cred` to be your OpenL2M Login username, and set `Pass_cred` to be your OpenL2M Login Password.
+These will be stored here locally

-3. **Importing Reports** - This system is designed to Use specific AKIPS reports, the report that we are going to use is going to to be gotten from using the unused interfaces menu and selecting a device, then selecting download as a csv.
+3. **Importing Reports** - This system is designed to Use specific AKIPS reports, the report that we are going to use is going to to be gotten from using the unused interfaces menu and selecting a device.
+Once the device has been selceted click the csv button on the top to download it as a csv file.
 Once this file has been downloaded I recommend renaming it as the device name just to keep track of it.
 Then move the file into the Input folder of the Program

 4. **Running the Program** - to run the program it is very straight forward, all it takes is running `python loop.py` and it will find all of the files and process them into the reports